stevenjbit/SimplePythonPortScanner/README.md

 <img src="https://i.imgur.com/1fRWFiI.jpg" height="80%" width="80%" />
 <img src="https://i.imgur.com/q62jVtu.jpg" height="80%" width="80%" />

 As can be seen, this port scanner is rather slow (although port scanning is generally a slow process).
 A future edit will institute threading to speed it up somewhat.
-It would also be a good idea to edit the code to narrow the range of ports to be scanned.
+It would also be a good idea to edit the code to narrow the range of ports to be scanned, such as between the common ports of 1-1024, for example.